-The schools in most countries are pretty similar to those we had 50 years ago.
+Even today, in 2020, the schools in most countries are pretty similar to those we had 50 years ago.
 Students attend classes together and do the same tasks no matter their skills and learning abilities.
 As a result, some students fall behind, others can’t get ahead.
 Artificial intelligence could change that.

 How is Artificial Intelligence Used in Education?

 The good news is that slowly but surely AI enters the education sector.
 And it has already made its way into K–12 schools in the US.
 Today, AI offers aid to K–12 teachers and administrators, soothing the pain of daily tasks.

 For those who are planning to implement AI into education projects in 2020 or just curious to know what impact AI has on education, take a closer look:

 AI-Enabled Personalized Learning

 Artificial intelligence and Machine Learning can take education to a whole new level using personalized learning.
 The main goal of personalized learning is to adjust the content and pace of learning to the student’s specific needs.
 And that’s where AI technology comes to the rescue.
 AI can capture and analyze large volumes of data to create a detailed student learning profile.
 Over the course of years, a student hands out a lot of assignments, takes tests, participates in the classroom activities, and so on.
 Without technology, it all usually goes in vain.
 But with AI it’s different because it never forgets a thing.
 It can pull together all the data related to the student and suggest a teacher how to better personalize the materials for the student.